simonw/sqlite-transform/README.md

 Here's how to convert a column to uppercase:

-    $ sqlite-transform lambda my.db mytable mycolumn --code='return str(value).upper()'
+    $ sqlite-transform lambda my.db mytable mycolumn --code='str(value).upper()'

 The code you provide will be compiled into a function that takes `value` as a single argument.
-You can break your function body into multiple lines:
+You can break your function body into multiple lines, provided the last line is a `return` statement:

     $ sqlite-transform lambda my.db mytable mycolumn --code='value = str(value)
     return value.upper()'